FactoryXCode/MfPack/MfPack/Tools/Latency/ReadMe.md

-# Audio latency measuring tool for Windows
+# Latency measuring tool for Windows

-Version: X 3.1.8
+Version: X 3.1.9

 Description:
 This unit is designed to measure minimum, maximum and average execution times of a routine in MICROSECONDS.